John Venn, an English logician of the early nineteenth century,

 Moving through the rest of this blog-book, PS is synonymous with the simple, two-circle Venn Diagram, and the terms Vesica Piscis, Vesica (for short) and mandorla, all refer to the pointed oval shape formed by two circles overlapping in a specific way: the circumference of each circle touches the center-point of the other.

-Body-Mind Communication shows how the PS facilitates our exploration of human scale development, both individually and collectively.
+Two Way Communication and the PS shows how the PS facilitates our exploration of human scale communication, both within and between ourselves.